Legal aspects of ritual slaughter: Council of Europe

 Article 9 of the European Convention on Human Rights, which applies to all member states of the Council of Europe and came into effect in 1953, provides for a right to freedom of thought, conscience, and religion which includes the freedom to manifest a religion or belief in, inter alia, practice and observance, subject only to such restrictions as are "in accordance with law" and "necessary in a democratic society."
 Preliminary discussions of the Convention referred specifically to religious ritual slaughter bans.

-As of 2020, the European Court of Human Rights has not ruled on whether legal requirements to stun animals before, during or after the cutting performed during ritual slaughter are compatible with the Convention.
+The European Court of Human Rights ruled in the 2024 case Executief van de Moslims van België and Others v.
+Belgium that legal requirements to stun animals, in a way that is reversible, before the cutting performed during ritual slaughter are compatible with the Convention.
+The court decided that there was no violation of article 9 or article 14 of the European Convention on Human Rights and that the laws were justified in trying to protect animal welfare.

 The European Convention for the Protection of Animals for Slaughter (1979, revised 1991), another Council of Europe treaty, generally requires stunning before slaughter, but allows its Parties to permit exemptions for religious slaughter: "Each Contracting Party may authorise derogations from the provisions concerning prior stunning in the following cases: – slaughtering in accordance with religious rituals...."